Biomedical-Imaging-Group/SplineOps/docs/examples/tensorspline_api_call.rst

 Tensor Spline API Call
 ######################

-Example of using the TensorSpline API.
+Below is an example of using `TensorSpline` to interpolate multidimensional data.

-This example demonstrates how to create a basic interpolation using the TensorSpline API.
+This example demonstrates setting up the tensor spline, creating evaluation coordinates, and generating plots for both the original and interpolated data.

 .. literalinclude:: ../../examples/tensorspline_api_call.py
    :language: python